 Note: For complete trail descriptions, times, elevation, trailhead directions, and major features, see the AMC White Mountain Guide or try our new White Mountain Guide Online.

-Strenuous: South Carter, located between the Zeta Pass and Middle Carter Mountain, has a wooded summit marked by a sign right on the Carter-Moriah Trail.
-Hikers can best access this area via the Nineteen-Mile Brook Trail to the Carter Dome Trail, a strenuous trip that is rewarded by terrific views further along the Carter-Moriah Trail.
+Moderate-Strenuous: South Carter, located between the Zeta Pass and Middle Carter Mountain, has a wooded summit marked by a sign right on the Carter-Moriah Trail.
+Hikers can best access this area via the Nineteen-Mile Brook Trail to the Carter Dome Trail, a moderate to strenuous trip that is rewarded by terrific views further along the Carter-Moriah Trail.

 The AMC’s self-service Carter Notch Hut is located at 3288 ft. at the junction of the Carter-Moriah and Nineteen-Mile Brook Trails (3.4 miles south of the South Carter summit).
 The hut is open year-round.

 The AMC’s Imp Campsite is located 2.5 miles north of Middle Carter’s summit just on the Imp Shelter spur trail, just off the Carter-Moriah trail.

 The AMC’s Hiker Shuttle stops at the 19 Mile Brook Trailhead, giving hikers access to The Highland Center and the Pinkham Notch Visitor Center.